floatron Operating Instructions

 In addition to generating beneficial mineral ions, the floatron is the only purifier that collects undesirable minerals such as calcium and iron.

 This has the effect of softening your water.
-The sacrificial mineral electrode is designed to slowly erode away and, in the process, will form a scale buildup which will require occasional cleaning.
+The sacrificial mineral electrode is designed to slowly erode away and, in the process, will

 The spring electrode may also form a scale, which normally consists of calcium, and should also be cleaned.